Dreifaltigkeitskirche, Speyer: Bell tower

 The so-called Läutturm (bell tower) belonged to the medieval St. Georgen Church, of which nothing has survived.
 Between 1689 and 1822 the tower remained only as a stump.
 In 1818, the Sprinkhorn et Schrader foundry in Frankenthal cast a three-voiced bell that proved to be too large for the ridge turret of the Trinity Church built in 1717.
-Threfore, the bell tower was rebuilt to accommodate the new bell.
+Therefore, the bell tower was rebuilt to accommodate the new bell.
 On July 2, 1891, the tower burned including the clock and bells.
 In the same year Andreas Hamm poured a new bell from Frankenthal with the tones of the C minor triad (c1, es1 and g1), which were thus tuned to the bell of the cathedral.
 They bore the inscriptions "God's Word Remains for Eternity", "There Is Still Rest in the People of God" and "Rejoice in the Lord All Ways".
 First they were hung up in a bell house on the church garden and after the reconstruction of the bell tower they had to be ringable; in 1917 the bells had to be collected for war purposes.
 This was followed in 1924 by three bells from the same foundry, this time in the tones c1 (emergency bell), es1 (faith bell) and f1 (sky bell).
 In the Second World War, this bell was destroyed.
 Since 1951, the Vaterunserglocke (Lord's Prayer bell) has hung in clay b1 in the ridge turret of the Dreifaltigkeitskirche itself; it was cast by Friedrich Wilhelm Schilling.
 In 1964, the Karlsruher Glocken- und Kunstgießerei cast three bells for the bell tower with the same striking tones as the first bell (C minor triad).